Canova, Antonio (1757-1822; Italian) [after]

 Present location unknown

-The famous lions from Canova’s tomb of Pope Clement XIII (St Peter’s Basilica, 1783-92), one vigilant and the other asleep, have often been reproduced.
-A bronze pair, cast from the originals, was installed outside the Corcoran Gallery of Art in Washington, D.C. in 1860.
+The famous lions from Canova’s tomb of Pope Clement XIII (St Peter’s Basilica, 1783-92), one vigilant and the other asleep, have often been reproduced at reduced scale.
+A full-scale bronze pair, cast from the originals, was installed outside the Corcoran Gallery of Art in Washington, D.C. in 1860.

 [comparative photo: a bronze pair on sale recently]